 Q11.
 Are there any changes planned on how to submit claims containing ICD-9 and/or ICD-10 codes?

 A11.
 There are no changes to the claim submission process.
 Submitters will continue to use the existing processes for submitting batches of claims to Wellmark.
 837 claim batches can contain both ICD-9 and ICD-10 claims.

 Q1.
 Will Wellmark renegotiate provider contracts that have diagnosis-based payment provisions?

 A1.
 Wellmark is required to provide a 120-day notice prior to the effective date of any provider agreement change.
 At this point, we are evaluating the effect of the ICD-10 changes and will communicate information on this topic in the future.

 Q2.
 Will DRG groupers (inpatient and outpatient facility) continue to be based on ICD-9 codes after the adoption of ICD-10 codes?

 A2.
-Our groupers will be both ICD-9 and ICD- 10 compliant so that Wellmark can process services correctly based on the date of service (see question 2).
-Wellmark is currently working with 3M, our vendor, to determine which grouper versions will be used.
+Our groupers will be both ICD-9 and ICD- 10 compliant so that Wellmark can process services correctly based on the date of service.

 Q3.
 If ICD-10 codes are used, will the payer give the member a copy of the new grouper logic?